dart-lang/leak_tracker/doc/TROUBLESHOOT.md

 1. **Ownership**.
 Every disposable object should have clear owner that manages its lifecycle.
 2. **Disposal**.
 The owner should invoke the object's `dispose`.
 3. **Release**.
-The owner should null referernce to the disposed object, if `dispose` is invoked earlier than oner's disposal.
+The owner should null referernce to the disposed object, if its `dispose` happens earlier than owner's disposal.
 4. **Weak referencing**.
 Non-owners should either link the object with WeakReference, or make sure to release the references becore the owner disposed the object.